-In this post, we will go through how to calculate a correlation matrix in Python with NumPy and Pandas.
-Now, there will be a number of Python correlation matrix examples in this tutorial.
-First, we will read data from a CSV fil so we can, in a simple way, have a look at the numpy.corrcoef and Pandas DataFrame.corr methods.
+In this post, we will calculate a correlation matrix in Python with NumPy and Pandas.
+Now, there will be several Python correlation matrix examples in this tutorial.
+First, we will read data from a CSV file so we can simply have a look at the numpy.corrcoef and Pandas DataFrame.corr methods.

-Now, building a correlation table (matrix) comes in handy, especially, if we have a lot of variables in our data (see three more reasons by reading further).
-At the end of the post, there’s a link to a Jupyter Notebook with code examples.
+Now, building a correlation table (matrix) comes in handy, especially if we have a lot of variables in our data (see three more reasons by reading further).
+At the post’s end is a link to a Jupyter Notebook with code examples.

 Installing Python Packages with pip and conda

-For more examples, on how to install Python packages, check that post out.
+For more examples of installing Python packages, check that post out.
 That said, open up a Terminal Window or Anaconda prompt and type:

-pip install pandas numpy (pip) or To install this package with conda run:
+pip install pandas numpy (pip).
+To install this package with conda run:

-A correlation matrix is used to examine the relationship between multiple variables at the same time.
-When we do this calculation we get a table containing the correlation coefficients between each variable and the others.
-Now, the coefficient show us both the strength of the relationship and its direction (positive or negative correlations).
+A correlation matrix is used to examine the relationship between multiple variables simultaneously.
+When we do this calculation, we get a table containing the correlation coefficients between each variable and the others.
+Now, the coefficient shows us both the strength of the relationship and its direction (positive or negative correlations).
 In Python, a correlation matrix can be created using the Python packages Pandas and NumPy, for instance.

 import pandas as pd